GoogleCloudPlatform/compute-cassandra-python/README.md

   ```

 Once logged in, fire up the included python-based CQL interpreter and create
 a demo keyspace.
+In the example below, a keyspace is created with the
+`NetworkTopologyStrategy` class with a data replication factor of 2 for each
+zone.
+A few informational commands show some the keyspace's properties and
+a snippet of the token distribution.
 For instance,

   ```
   $ cqlsh